AnnieCannons/ac-advanced-module-prep/README.md

 #### Guidelines For Your Project

-The project you'll make is carefully outlined in this [assignment repository](https://github.com/AnnieCannons/weather-app-project).
-There you'll find:
+The project you'll make is carefully outlined in this [assignment repository](https://github.com/AnnieCannons/weather-app-project), which is a final project for Intro to Programming, the current Advanced Modules pre-course.

+The assignment repository contains:

 - a **description** of the project and our **goal** in giving it to you
 - **Learning Objectives** for the project